ku-nlp/jumanpp/README.md

 -----
 A new morphological analyser that considers semantic plausibility of word sequences by using a recurrent neural network language model (RNNLM).
+Version 2 has better accuracy and improved (>100x) performance than the original JUMAN++.

 # Notice